piranout/Funcular.DataProviders/README.md

 # Funcular.DataProviders
 Self-configuring, dependency-injection-friendly, code-first Entity Framework-based data provider.
+No EDMX here.
+Automatically scans assemblies in your AppDomain for configurable entities.
+Requires minimal configuration, and most importantly, does __not__ require you to manually add every entity type to your DbSet.

 Currently supports SQL Server; eventually will handle MongoDB and others as well.

 ### Usage
 A minimalistic example could be this simple.
-It is assumed that you either follow Entity Framework naming conventions for entities, tables, PKs, etc., or else you have created EntityTypeConfiguration classes for your entities.
+It is assumed that you either follow Entity Framework naming conventions for entities, tables, PKs, Ids, etc., or else you have created EntityTypeConfiguration classes for your entities.
+EntityTypeConfigurations for a type will always take precedence over the automatic mappings that EF would otherwise do.

 ```csharp
     // Usings: